codemirror/dev/README.md

 Eventually, the content of this repository will move into different packages.
 For now, to reduce friction during development, it is a monorepo.
 Its content is published as the `@codemirror/next` package on [npm](https://npmjs.com).

+To get started, make sure you are running [node.js](https://nodejs.org/) version 13.
+After cloning the repository, run

+    npm install

+to install dependencies, and

+    npm run dev

+to start a server that automatically rebuilds the bundles when the code changes and exposes a dev server on port 8090 running the [demo](http://localhost:8090) and [tests](http://localhost:8090/test).

 Please see [the website](https://codemirror.net/6/) for more information and [docs](https://codemirror.net/6/docs/ref).

 There's a Matrix room for dev discussion at [#codemirror6:matrix.org](https://matrix.to/#/#codemirror6:matrix.org).